10 most popular holiday destinations

 The Italian Lakes attracted some of the first package tourists from the UK and they continue to be popular for their beautiful setting, mountain views and great transport links for visiting local sights.

 The lesser-known area of Le Marche offers everything you would expect from Italy – great beaches, historic palaces and galleries stuffed with masterpieces.
 The island of Sicily combines historical sites with a gorgeous coastline and good-value places to stay, while Sardinia has the country’s best beaches, and the Amalfi Coast is a fantastic base from which to visit Sorrento, Capri, Mount Vesuvius and Pompeii.

 If you want an expert guide on hand, join one of these great-value escorted tours to Italy.

 More about holiday destinations in Italy.

 The historic city of Dubrovnik has been beautifully restored in recent years.
-Originally built by the Venetians, the Pearl of the Adriatic has some great food and is a wonderful base from which to take the ferry to surrounding islands.
+Originally built by the Venetians, the Pearl of the Adriatic has great food and is a wonderful base from which to take the ferry to surrounding islands.

 Thailand, the Land of Smiles, continues its meteoric rise from backpackers’ haven to mainstream holiday favourite.
 The appeal is obvious: beautiful countryside and beaches, great food, friendly people and low prices.
-But Thailand also has a fascinating unique cultural heritage, enfused by Buddhist ideals.
+But Thailand also has a unique cultural heritage, infused by Buddhist ideals.
 And Bangkok, the capital, fizzes with energy.